 Sita Ghufa: Sita Gufa (cave) is the place where Sita is believed to be kidnapped by Ravan.
 It is said that she was resting here before the demon Ravan came and tricked her and eventually abducted her.
 There is a staircase which leads to Shiv Linga, which is the exact place people believe Ravan abducted Sita from.

 Trimbakeshwar: Trimbakeshwar temple is a religious center having one of the twelve Jyotirlingas.
+It is a part of the famous Pancha Jyotirlinga Tour from Mumbai.
 The extraordinary feature of the Jyotirlinga located here is its three faces embodying Lord Brahma, Lord Vishnu and Lord Rudra.
 There is a mountain named the Brahmagiri Mountain 18 km. from the city of Nasik in the Nasik district.
 This is one of the parts of the Sahyadri Vally.
 The city of Trimbakeshwar is located in the bottom of this mountain.

 Someshwar: Someshwar Temple is one among the oldest temples dedicated to Lord Mahadeva, the Someshwar temple is situated on the banks of the sacred river Godavari.
 The area is covered with greenery, with a pleasant climate.
 The riverbeds here are very suitable for swimming and boating.